learn-co-curriculum/FlatironGO/README.md

 We move the iPhone around and we have a slight bounce / movement to the treasure object to make it appear somewhat real-life like.

-`foundTreasure` is an instance property of type `Bool` which we set to `true` when someone taps on the treasure object (something we do later on).
-The reason we're checking to see that it's not `true` is here because after they tap the `treasure` object on screen, I want to set `foundTreasure` to `true` so that way we don't move the treasure object on screen anymore.
-This is more of a safety check considering that we stop the `motionManager` from doing its thing when a treasure object is tapped so these property observers would stop being called anyway as soon as an object is tapped.
+`foundTreasure` is an instance property of type `Bool` on our `ViewController`.
+This instance property is only set to `true` when someone actually taps on the image displayed on screen (something we do in the `setupGestureRecognizer()` method below).
+When someone does "catch" this image on screen by tapping it, I want to center the image and stop it from moving around, so I don't want it to update it's values based upon the new `quaternionX` and `quaternionY` values.
+You might ask.. well why don't you just stop the `motionManager` from doing its thing, then it won't update these values.
+Well.. you're right!
+I am doing that though (which you will implement below), this was just a way of really making sure the image stops moving as soon as its tapped.

 That should be everything to get this image displayed on screen where when you move your iPhone around it should move with you!